Going it Mostly Alone: the Publishing Path of A Perfect Blindness

 I had also been collecting all the locations—the bars, clubs and music venues, visited, danced or performed in.
 This is how I’d earlier discovered that the Agora was called the Newport Music Hall at the time Mercurial Visions was to have played there.
-Doing this, I discovered that several of the clubs featured in the book either no longer existed, or had moved, and one—Neo—has a theme party for wont of a better word in its name hosted at other venues, but in most cases there are still groups of people dedicated to the way things had been over a quarter of a century ago.
-Finding many images on line for these clubs, I created a collection on Pinterest called A Perfect Blindness and posted them there in.
+Doing this, I found that several of the clubs featured in the book either no longer existed, or had moved, and one—Neo—has a theme party for wont of a better word in its name hosted at other venues, but in most cases there are still groups of people dedicated to the way things had been over a quarter of a century ago.
+Finding many images online for these clubs, I created a collection on Pinterest called A Perfect Blindness and posted them therein.

 Then, I been admitted to a private group of another band featured in the book, a band I danced to and still listen to TSOM: The Sisters of Mercy.